Not all craft shows are created equal, and, particularly when you're first starting out, it's often not realistic to

 Determine how many people attended the show in previous years.
 The bigger the attendance, the better chance you have of making more sales.

 If you work in a fairly competitive medium such as painting or jewelry making, be particularly wary of the category breakdown.
 If you attend a show in which the organizers have not limited the number of vendors in each category, you could be up against some pretty stiff competition.

-Of course, if your items are truly special or you fill a very specific niche, your business will always stand out from the competition, but the more vendors in your category, the more difficult your job becomes.
+Of course, if your items are truly special or you fill a very specific niche, your business can stand out from the competition.
+However, the more vendors there are in your category, the more difficult your job becomes.

 While you're looking at other vendors who have attended a show that interests you, you can dig a bit deeper.
 You may also be able to find those craft artists online and check out their work and their prices.

 In general, consider whether you feel the show will provide opportunities to learn and develop new ideas, strategies and business contacts strategies to grow your business.

 Determine the show's policy on vendors selling items that are not handmade in your country.
 It can be challenging and frustrating to compete with a neighbor who is selling cheap, mass produced items.

 Ask other professional craft artists about shows in your area.
 If you're selling at a show, strike up a conversation with the person in the next booth during a slow period.
 Ask for their opinions about the shows they've done.

 Ask about shows on craft forums, or look up a show's social media pages and see if you can gather any useful information there.
 For the more well known craft shows, you may be able to find at least a couple of people who are able to tell you about their experiences with a specific show.